Docs/Getting started/Introduction

 What Off Hours does

-Off Hours connects to your Amazon Ads account via the official Amazon Advertising API and executes scheduling and automation rules — every hour, around the clock.
+Off Hours connects to your Amazon Ads sellers via the official Amazon Advertising API and executes scheduling and automation rules every hour, around the clock.
 You define the rules.
 Off Hours makes sure they run.

 How rules layer